HuiwenGan/ads-project/README.md

 We import the package of OpenCV,use cv2.IMREAD_COLOR  to preprocess the color of our images, resize the size of images to 64*64, create the new label for our dataset and define the label of dogs is 1 and the label of cats is 0.
 We check our datasets show the images of them.
 ## Results
-First, we try the model of VGG and we use four convolution filters and activation function is ‘sigmoid’, optimizer is ‘adam’, objective is 'binary_crossentropy'.
+* First, we try the model of VGG and we use four convolution filters and activation function is ‘sigmoid’, optimizer is ‘adam’, objective is 'binary_crossentropy'.
 We use eight Epochs and the final accuracy is 0.6869.

-And then we try more convolution filters, we changed the number from 4 to 8 and use RMSprop as optimizer.
+* And then we try more convolution filters, we changed the number from 4 to 8 and use RMSprop as optimizer.
 The final accuracy is higher than 4 convolution filters.

- We try to change the pixel from 64*64 to 256*256
+* We try to change the pixel from 64*64 to 256*256
 We found the epoch early stop at no.4 epoch.
 The result is not very well.

- We change Activation Function from 'relu' to 'sigmoid', then we get a little lower accuracy and costs a little more time.
+* We change Activation Function from 'relu' to 'sigmoid', then we get a little lower accuracy and costs a little more time.

- We change the optimizer from 'RMSprop' to 'adam', then we find the convergence speed is much slower and the the accuracy is lower.
+* We change the optimizer from 'RMSprop' to 'adam', then we find the convergence speed is much slower and the the accuracy is lower.

  ## Discussion
 The best model we find should be resize the datasets to 64*64,build eight convolution filters with RMSprop as optimizer, binary_crossentropy as objective, sigmoid as activation function.
 Next we will try more convolution filters and other kernel_initializer to find if we can increase our accuracy.

+## Reference
+Zhang, Wei (1990).
+"Parallel distributed processing model with local space-invariant interconnections and its optical architecture".
+Applied Optics.
+29 (32): 4790–7.
+Bibcode:1990ApOpt..29.4790Z. doi:10.1364/AO.29.004790.
+PMID 20577468.

+"Convolutional Neural Networks (LeNet) – DeepLearning 0.1 documentation".
+DeepLearning 0.1.
+LISA Lab.
+Retrieved 31 August 2013.

+Graham, Benjamin (2014-12-18).
+"Fractional Max-Pooling". arXiv:1412.6071  [cs.CV].

+LeCun, Yann; Bengio, Yoshua; Hinton, Geoffrey (2015).
+"Deep learning".
+Nature.
+521 (7553): 436–444.
+Bibcode:2015Natur.521..436L. doi:10.1038/nature14539.
+PMID 26017442.

+Rock, Irvin.
+"The frame of reference."
+The legacy of Solomon Asch: Essays in cognition and social psychology (1990): 243–268.

+Cade Metz (May 18, 2016).
+"Google Built Its Very Own Chips to Power Its AI Bots".
+Wired.